softwarefactory-project/www.softwarefactory-project.io/website/content/blog-zuul-06-job-secrets.rst

    sudo yum install -y python-wheel python-twine

-Encrypt a fake pypi account password (since we don't want to actually publish this demo project) using this command:
+Go back to demo-repo project and encrypt a fake pypi account password (since we don't want to actually publish this demo project) using this command:

 .. code-block:: bash

-   ./encrypt_secret.py --tenant local http://sftests.com/zuul/ demo-repo
+   zuul-client -v --insecure --zuul-url https://sftests.com/zuul encrypt --tenant local --project demo-repo

-Create this demo-repo zuul configuration and replace the password payload with the output of `encrypt_secret.py` :
+Create this demo-repo zuul configuration and replace the password payload with the output of `zuul-client` :

 .. code-block:: yaml